Heat Pump Rebates for Your Home

 - integrated controls must be set at or below these maximum switchover temperatures:

-Pre-Existing Heating Fuel Maximum Switch-Over Temperature Propane ≤ 5°F Oil ≤ 30°F - A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial-home heat pump rebate.
+Pre-Existing Heating Fuel Maximum Switch-Over Temperature Propane ≤ 15°F Oil ≤ 30°F - A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial-home heat pump rebate.
 Integrated controls are required for air-source or air-to-water heat pumps, and installers must design the system to be able to meet the home's heating needs at the defined maximum switch-over temperature above, so that the new heat pump system is heating-ready.

-- Click Down Arrow to View
+- Click to View

 -